About Megan

 This run is not just about distance.
 It’s about gratitude, remembrance, and connection.

-Mostly, though, this run is about taking small steps forward.
+It’s about taking small steps forward.

 Across a province.